CWE-1288: Improper Validation of Consistency within Input

 This listing shows possible areas for which the given weakness could appear.
 These may be for specific named Languages, Operating Systems, Architectures, Paradigms, Technologies, or a class of such platforms.
 The platform is listed along with how frequently the given weakness appears for that instance.

-Class: Language-Independent (Often Prevalent)
+Class: Not Language-Specific (Often Prevalent)

 This table specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.